-The functions you require from your radio will be the primary factor you will want to consider before making a purchase.
-These devices come in an array of styles with a long list of potential features.
-Some resemble a common digital alarm clock that lives in your home and is permanently plugged into a power source with backup batteries for outages.
-Others are meant to be stowed in a vehicle, and the smallest ones are compact enough to accompany you on a backpacking trip.
+The functions you need are the main factor you'll want to consider before choosing a weather radio.
+These devices come in numerous styles and include a vast list of available features.
+Some models mimmick a digital alarm clock common in most homes and remain permanently plugged into a power source with backup batteries for outages.
+Others are designed to be stashed in a vehicle.
+The smallest ones are so compact they can accompany you on a backpacking trip.

 If you're looking for a model that will permanently live indoors, it'd be hard to top the Midland WR400.
 This device offers all of the functions you'd expect out of an alarm clock, including AM/FM radio, a standard buzz, but also the option to wake up to your local weather.
 This highly programmable model can scan for the strongest NOAA frequency in your area so that your signal will always come through as clear as possible — and it does it automatically.
 The WR400 also offers Specific Area Message Encoding, which narrows the alerts down to your local county rather than a broader region.
 Add that to several options for weather warnings, including LED lights, voice alert, or a siren plus a USB charging port for your devices, and you've got the ultimate indoor weather radio.

 The portable versions in our review have many features in common that make them perfect to bring along.
 Each one has a radio that can be switched between AM, FM, and NOAA frequencies.
 They have a flashlight, although they greatly vary in brightnesses.
 They are all designed with an internal battery and have a minimum of three ways that they can charge — via USB either in your car or home, a solar panel, and, our personal favorite, a hand crank.
-They are also all capable of charging a USB-powered device.
-There are, however, many ways that they differ.
+They are also all capable of charging devices via a USB port.
+However, there are also many ways that they differ.

-The element that truly sets the Givoust aside from the rest is its remarkably bright flashlight — a feature we consider to be truly important in a real-life emergency.
+The element that truly sets the Givoust aside from the rest is its remarkably bright flashlight.
+We consider this feature to be truly important in a real-life emergency.

 The Fospower has a flashlight lens that spins, allowing you to spread the light wider or focus the beam to be narrower and brighter.
 This model also has a wrist lanyard with an adjustable strap and a carabiner.
 One cool feature we particularly liked on this model was a hidden set of LED reading lights hidden below the solar panel.

 Predictably, the smaller the radio, the fewer features it can provide.
 The smallest versions offer a more barebones experience than some others.
 The main thing that sets the Eton Hand Turbine and RunningSnail Emergency Hand Crank apart from each other is that the Eton is digital and features an alarm clock while the RunningSnail uses analog controls.
 Also, the Eton has a headphone jack if you'd like to listen to the radio in a more private manner than by using the main speaker.

 We found that the most straightforward models to use are the ones with the most uncomplicated design.
 The model with the least amount of switches, buttons, and dials is the RunningSnail Emergency Hand Crank.
 This device has a dial for tuning, a dial for volume, a selector switch for changing between WB, AM, and FM, and a flashlight button.
 The tuning is analog, and there are no instructions or programming necessary to operate this radio; we were able to manage it straight out of the box.
-We love that the RunningSnail fits comfortably in your hand and easily slides into a pack or pouch.
+We love that the RunningSnail fits comfortably in your hand and easily slides into a pack or pouch for storage.

 Although it is a digital version, the Givoust is very easy to use.
-Except for the flashlight button located on top of the device, the rest of the buttons are all on one side of the radio body.
-This model is a no-brainer to use thanks to the easy to read buttons, the lack of programmable features, and the large display.
+With the exception of a flashlight button located on top of the device, the rest of the controls are all on one side of the radio body.
+This model is a no-brainer to use, thanks to the easy-to-read buttons, the lack of programmable features, and the large display.
 The crank arm on this device is one of the longest that we've seen, which significantly helps get the RPMs on the charging motor going.

-Both of the Eton models are a bit more difficult to operate than many others because of their alarm clock functions.
+Both of the Eton models are a bit more difficult to operate than many others due to their alarm clock functions.
 However, the Hand Turbine is a bit more intuitive because it only has one button and a dial for programming, and we love that it features a long crank.
 The Eton American Red Cross isn't the easiest to use.
-This device is covered in buttons, dials, and switches — it takes a few minutes to get it all figured out.
+This device is covered in buttons, dials, and switches.
+It took us a few minutes to get it all figured out.
 That said, the Red Cross gets bonus points for its comfortable cranking position.

 Some people may place a large degree of importance on how loud each of these devices can be.
 For models that can be set to alert mode, it's not going to do much good if you can't even hear the emergency warning.
 Also, if you plan on using the radio function to play tunes while out camping or backpacking, it'd be a good idea to get a louder device.
 To measure noise, we used a sound pressure level meter for each model at a distance of 3 feet.
 Then, we used our panel of sound experts to judge the quality each radio speaker produced.

-As far as sound quality, our favorite indoor version is the Midland WR400, which also happens to be the loudest version, which we measured to produce 79.5 dBa at full volume.
+As far as sound quality, our favorite indoor version is the Midland WR400.
+It also happens to be the loudest version, and we measured a whopping 79.5 dBa at full volume.
 The best-sounding portable weather radio is the Eton American Red Cross.
-This model is substantially quieter than the WR400 — it only produces 65.3 dBa.
+This model is substantially quieter than the WR400; it only produces 65.3 dBa.

 Considering its tiny package, we were shocked to see a measurement of 78.9 dBa out of the RunningSnail Hand Crank.
-Our judges also found the sound quality to be pretty decent, especially for its size.
+Our judges also found the sound quality to be pretty decent, an unexpected perk for its size.

-Finally, the Givoust can put out 64.5 decibels of noise, which is pretty quiet, but we thought the quality was excellent.
+Finally, the Givoust can put out 64.5 decibels of noise, which is pretty quiet, though the quality was excellent.

 At GearLab, we see it as our duty to provide you with the world's best product reviews.
-That's why we purchase every model for side-by-side analysis.
-We enjoy what we do, and we hope that having read this review, you now have the knowledge necessary to purchase the perfect weather radio to help you prepare for your next outdoor adventure.
+To reach this goal, we purchase every model for side-by-side analysis and objective comparison.
+We enjoy what we do, and we hope this review has given you the knowledge necessary to purchase the perfect weather radio to help you prepare for your next outdoor adventure.